diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

               sys.exit()

-The ``steps`` argument is the number of simulation steps to perform per frame, and defaults to ``3``.
+The ``steps`` argument is the number of simulation steps to perform per frame, and defaults to 3.
+You can set this to any positive 32-bit int.
+The default is 3 and not 1 to increase the work done per frame.

 We have also added a simple PyGame event check, so that you can close the simulation window as expected.

-The three other ones
+The Three Other Ones
 --------------------

 In the fluid simulator you can add both particles and forces.
 See for yourself: